Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 -   **miniSEED**: Compact and versatile, miniSEED serves as the container for seismic waveform representation across various seismological applications.
 It guarantees the efficient compression and storage of vast seismic datasets.

 -   **QuakeML**: An XML-based data format tailored for the representation of seismological event parameters.
-Its structured design enables comprehensive documentation of seismic event metadata, including origins, magnitudes, and focal mechanisms.
+Its structured design enables comprehensive documentation of seismic event metadata, including origins, magnitudes, and focal mechanisms and moment tensor.

 -   **StationXML**: This format provides a detailed and structured representation of seismic network, station, and channel metadata.
 It encompasses crucial information about instrument responses, location, and other attributes critical for accurate seismic data interpretation.

-Such foundational structures are acknowledged for their robustness, compatibility, and broad acceptance within the seismological community.
-While miniSEED, QuakeML, and StationXML are all exemplary in design and scope, they have been historically oriented towards global seismic monitoring needs.
+The selected building blocks are acknowledged for their robustness, compatibility, and broad acceptance within the seismological community.
+While miniSEED, QuakeML, and StationXML design and scope, they have been historically oriented towards global seismic monitoring needs.
 Although they can be employed in their current form for μseismic monitoring in mines, they would benefit from nuanced modifications to more closely align with the unique demands and intricacies of μseismic monitoring within mining environments.
 Consequently, our proposed adaptations to these foundational formats are elucidated as follows:

 #### QuakeML Adaptations: